January is Intimate Partner Violence (IPV) Awareness Month

 December is HIV/AIDS Awareness Month

-1 in 5 new HIV diagnoses are among women.
+1 in 5 new HIV diagnoses in NYC are among women.
 9 in 10 of these women are Black or Latina.
 Women of all ages are affected by HIV.
 Nearly 80% of new HIV diagnoses likely occur through sexual contact with a male partner.
-Women who have been exposed to Intimate Partner Violence may be at higher risk for HIV. — nyc.gov, cdc.gov
+People who experience intimate partner violence are more likely to become infected with HIV than those who do not experience it.
+55% of women living with HIV experience intimate partner violence. — nyc.gov, National Library of Medicine – National Institutes of Health

 Office on Women’s Health (OWH) – U.S. Department of Health and Human Services (HHS)